MinBZK/regels.overheid.nl/apps/register/DCAT-AP-RONL/Zorgtoeslag/docs-content.md

 5. Extend and apply CPSV to describe **algorithms, business rules**, and the **data models** needed to award social benefits
 6. CPSV-AP 3.2.0 alignment
 7. Update TTL with Multiple Datasets
+8. Add  1. data model of the business rules, 2. parameters used, and 3. groups of business rules
+9. Add DSL (like Rulespeak)
+10. Adjust for consistency and clarity

 ## Key Notes:
 - **Dataset IRI**: The `<https://www.belastingdienst.nl/...>` acts as the dataset's URI.
 Can be adjusted as needed.